Set X-UA-Compatible in ModuleTemplate for frontend editing

 When editing content elements or page properties, the layout is broken.

 The solution would be to add the render mode tag in

 Updated by Wouter Wolters over 7 years ago

 I don't think setting this by default is a good idea.

 As David pointed out, outside of a page located in the "Local Intranet" zone, there is very little reason to include <meta http-equiv="X-UA-Compatible" content="IE=edge"> in your webpages, and absolutely no reason to include it in the HTML.
 (You should follow Microsoft's best practice recommendations and place it in your server config or site headers -- not in the HTML itself -- if you need it).

-#5 Updated by Riccardo De Contardi over 2 years ago
+Updated by Riccardo De Contardi about 6 years ago

 - Status changed from New to Needs Feedback